Outline for this course- RH124

 6.Configure email delivery

-Relay all email sent by the system to an SMTP gateway for central delivery7.Provide block-based storage
+Relay all email sent by the system to an SMTP gateway for central delivery

 Provide a MariaDB SQL database for use by programs and database administrators